kodecocodes/ios-interview/Behavioral Example/README.md

-# Example Behavioural Question & Answer
+# Example Behavioral Question & Answer

-Here's an example question and answer for a competency based behavioural interview question using the **STAR** framework.
+Here's an example question and answer for a competency based behavioral interview question using the **STAR** framework.

 ### "Tell me about a time you took initiative."